CalebBarnes/wp-auto-backup/README.md

 - `WPE_USER_ID`: The user ID for the WPE account.
 You can generate this in WPE on the API Access page.
 - `WPE_PASSWORD`: The password for the WPE account.
 You can generate this in WPE on the API Access page.
 - `WPE_INSTALLS`: A comma separated list of WPE installs to save backups for.
+- `BACKUP_NOTIFICATION_EMAILS`: A comma separated list of emails to send backup notifications to.

 Example `.env.local` file for local development: